chesterbr/ruby2600/README.md

 ## Changelog

+##### 0.1.2
+- Separated MovableObject: now Player, Missile, Ball and Playfield are subclasses of Graphic (which only deals with drawing), which is composed from Counter (focused on position and movement) with no delegation.
+This design clarifies intentions on TIA ("reset this object's counter" = object.counter.reset) which is fundamental now.

 ##### 0.1.1
 - BIT instruction bug fixed; Pitfall, River Raid and Space Invaders playable (except for some artifacts)